UMAprotocol/protocol/README.md

 ### Install dependencies 👷‍♂️

-You'll need the latest LTS release of nodejs and yarn installed.
+You'll need to install a 12.x.x version of nodejs, since later versions will break the repo.
+You will also need to install yarn.
 Assuming that's done, run `yarn` with no args:

 ```
 yarn